CESP-ExpHer/Gene_Annotation/1_hg19/1_Analyzing/README.md

 <kbd> <img src="0_Images/Slide51.PNG"/> </kbd>
 <br></br>
 ### GENCODE superset and ENSEMBL and Biomart and the paper files
-Then, we compared four files (GENCODE_superset, ENSEMBL, Biomart, and file used in the paper):
+Then, we compared four files (GENCODE_superset, ENSEMBL, Biomart, and the file used in the paper):
 <br></br>
 <kbd> <img src="0_Images/Slide52.PNG"/> </kbd>
 <br></br>